mx2913/funkwhale/docs/contributor/documentation.md

 To work on Funkwhale's documentation, you need the following:

 - [Git](https://git-scm.com): our version control system
-- [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/): used to run our development environment
+- [Poetry](https://python-poetry.org/): A python packaging tool and dependency manager
 - A text editor of your choice

 ## Tooling